lyxal/Minefriff/README.md

 --------------
 # Installation Instructions for Strict and Freeform MineFriff
 You will need the [Raspberry Jam Mod](https://github.com/arpruss/raspberryjammod).
 The tutorial [here](https://www.instructables.com/id/Python-coding-for-Minecraft/) shows how to install it.
 Once you have the mod fully installed, drag `MineFriff.py` into the `mcpipy` folder.

+# To be Added
+- The ability to have input
+- More commands